Defective Work Equipment Claims

 No Win, No Fee – No Risk

-If you have suffered an injury at work due to faulty or defective equipment, such as machinery or tools, our solicitors would be happy to help.
-We provide a 100% no win no fee service, so you can make your claim without being under any financial risk.
+If you have suffered an injury at work due to faulty or defective equipment, such as machinery or tools, contact a solicitor today.
+With the benefit of a 100% no win no fee service, you can make your claim without being under any financial risk.

 In a nutshell, the term no win no fee is used to describe what is technically called a conditional fee agreement.
 This document instructs the solicitor to work on your behalf and details the terms and conditions of the agreement.